Alcoholism vs Alcohol Use Disorder — Terminology, History, and What Changed

 2022: DSM-5-TR

-The DSM-5 Text Revision (2022) made minor textual updates but preserved the unified AUD spectrum structure without substantive diagnostic changes.
+The DSM-5 Text Revision (DSM-5-TR, 2022) made minor textual updates but did not alter the fundamental AUD spectrum structure.

 Why DSM-5 Unified the Spectrum

-The scientific case: Research accumulated showing that DSM-IV's alcohol abuse and alcohol dependence categories did not reliably separate as distinct clinical conditions.
-Tolerance and withdrawal — the hallmarks of "dependence" — did not cleanly distinguish a separate disease entity from the broader pattern of problematic use.
-The unified spectrum, anchored in a count of 11 diagnostic criteria, matched cohort-study outcomes better than the binary split.
+On the scientific side, research had accumulated showing that the DSM-IV abuse and dependence categories did not reliably separate into two distinct clinical entities.
+Tolerance and withdrawal — the physiological markers that had anchored the "dependence" diagnosis — did not cleanly predict the outcomes that the dependence label implied.
+The spectrum model, by contrast, matched cohort-study outcomes better than the old binary.

 Why the Field Moved Away From "Alcoholic" Clinically